 Omega-3 fats are a crucial part of human cell membranes, with important benefits for your heart, brain and metabolism.
 They also have a number of other important functions, including, improving heart health, supporting mental health, reducing weight and waist size, decreasing liver fat, supporting infant brain development, fighting inflammation, preventing dementia, promoting bone health, preventing asthma.
 Unfortunately, the Western diet does not contain enough omega-3s.

 There are three types of omega-3; ALA, EPA and DHA.
-ALA can be obtained for plant based foods, but EPA and DHA are only found in oily fish or microalgae.
+ALA can be obtained for plant based foods, but EPA and DHA are mainly found in oily fish or microalgae, but can also be found in smaller quantities in milk, eggs and meat from animals that have consumed a natural diet high in omega 3.
 ALA converts to EPA efficiantly but larger quantities are needed to convert to DHA so people not eating the recommended amount of oily fish or for vegans and vegetarians it is recommended to take a supplement such as algae oil as a source of DHA https://draxe.com/algal-oil

 Examples omega-3 by type in percentages, e.g. 2% equals 2g per 100g.